floweredscarf/su25/projects/gitlet/index.md

 - Do **NOT** print out anything except for what the spec says.
 Some of our autograder tests will break if you print anything more than necessary.
 Yes, this includes spaces and extra newlines.

-- Always exit with exit code 0, even in the presence of errors.
-This allows us to use other exit codes as an indication that something blew up.
-This means do not let your code throw any errors, as your program will automatically exit with code 0 if it ran with no errors.

 - The spec classifies some commands as "dangerous".
 Dangerous commands are ones that potentially overwrite files (that aren't just